 This is so big, you guys.
 Yes, you can normally get in a workout, an in-depth study of the minor prophets, a shower, and stellar hair and makeup by 7:30 am.
 You’re a rockstar.
 NOT ANYMORE, SISTER.
-If you’re still cranking that out in your first trimester, then I will buy you a cape and dub you superwoman because gol-lee.
-I’m lucky if my contacts are in by noon these days.
-And workouts?
-Shmorkouts.
-I haven’t the energy.
+If you’re still cranking that out in your first trimester, then I will buy you a cape because dang.
+I’m lucky if both of my contacts are in by noon these days.

 Here’s a good tip for exercise in pregnancy (or lack thereof when you just cannot even): Do your best to stay in shape outside of pregnancy so that you can take a short hiatus if you need to.
 Getting back at in when you’re feeling better won’t be as difficult.

 Some people really love being pregnant.
 Some abhor it and just want the baby.
 I think I fall somewhere in between.
 But during the “survive the first-trimester” mode, I definitely fall closer to the latter category.